pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       connection    Display connection info used by this server. info          Display general information on the Server. interop       Display the interop namespace name.
-      namespaces    Display the namespaces in the WBEM server profiles      Display registered profiles from the WBEM server. test_pull     Test existence of pull opeations.
+      namespaces    Display the namespaces in the WBEM server. profiles      Display registered profiles from the WBEM server.

 .. _`pywbemcli server brand --help`: